Claire Dean

 General Safety

 Tourism is the main source of income for Cusco, the authorities are doing their best to protect travelers from any kind of crime that might happen there.
 However, petty crime in tourist areas does occur and travelers need to protect their personal belongings at all times.
+Certain areas of Cusco such as around the San Pedro Market, are more prone than others as you are wandering the cobblestone streets of the city.
 Just like in many large cities which attract many tourists, taxis and public transportation are not reliable and people can become victims of robbers and thieves there.
 Most taxis in Cusco are safe, but there are some bogus taxis where travelers have been robbed.
 Always use one of the official companies.
 If you decide to drive in Cusco, bear in mind that driving standards in Peru are poor.
 Bus crashes are common, especially at night.
 If you are staying in Cusco for a long time, the Combis are also a cheaper and a reliable means of transportation.

 Cusco Street